Difference Between Gnats and Fruit Flies

 Gnat is a category of loose descriptive rather than other technical terms like phylogenetic, so there is no scientific consensus on gnat’s constituents.

 Some of the entomologists consider gnats to be only non-biting flies.
-Particularly at dusk, in large mating ghosts or swarms assemble by male gnats.
+Particularly at dusk, in large mating ghosts or swarms assembled by male gnats.

-Biting midges and blackflies, also belonging to the category of gnat are small and sometimes barely visible and blood-sucking flies commonly described as biting gnats, punkies, no-see-ums, or sand flies in many areas.
+Biting midges and blackflies, also belonging to the category of a gnat, are small and sometimes barely visible and blood-sucking flies commonly described as biting gnats, punkies, no-see-ums, or sand flies in many areas.

 What are Fruit Flies?

-For biological research in microbial pathogenesis, genetics, life-history evolution, and physiology continue to be widely used.
+Biological research in microbial pathogenesis, genetics, life-history evolution, and physiology continues to be widely used.

-The fruit fly is typically used in research owing to its life cycle which is rapid, relatively simple genetics with chromosomes pairs of only four and offspring per generation larger in number.
+The fruit fly is used in research owing to its life cycle, which is rapid, relatively simple genetics with chromosome pairs of only four and offspring per generation larger in number.

 Originally, the fruit fly was an African species with all lineages of non-African having a common origin.

 Eurosta species causes a common stem swelling or gall of goldenrod.
 In citrus fruit, as many as 500 eggs can be laid by a Mediterranean fruit fly.
-Into the fruit flesh, the larvae tunnel and in return make unfit for consumption by humans.
+Into the fruit flesh, the larvae tunnel and, in return, make it unfit for consumption by humans.

 Main Differences Between Gnats and Fruit Flies